 Do you want to start a new business or startup?
 If you are, wait no more.
-I am super excited to bring you this step-by-step guide to starting a new business.
-In this guide, I will discuss everything that you need to know about launching your business today.
-I will cover the guide under the following chapters:
+I am excited to bring you this step-by-step guide to starting a new business.
+In this guide, I will discuss everything you need to know about launching your business today.
+I will cover the guide in the following chapters:

 Start a New Business

 Starting a new business can often be a very stressful experience if you don’t know to do things in order.
 A business requires a lot of precision and planning.